 During your degree, you'll develop a mix of subject-specific and technical skills, which generally include:

 Archaeology courses also equip you with the skills to:

 A range of specialist areas can be explored, such as human osteology and palaeopathology, as well as related subjects, such as geophysics.
 A PhD is often necessary for a career in archaeological research or an academic career.

-Distance learning and short courses to improve your career prospects, and to keep your skills and knowledge up to date, are available through the:
+Distance learning and short courses to improve your career prospects and keep your skills and knowledge up to date are available through professional organisations, such as the:

 Find out what other graduates are doing six months after finishing their degrees in What Do Graduates Do?

 Graduate destinations data from the Higher Education Statistics Agency.